xaviermerino/ECE4551-Computer-Architecture/Lab-6/Readme.md

 3. What would be the source code of the executable given to you?

-4. What does `chmod` does?
+4. What does `chmod` do?
 What are the access permissions you can set?

 5. Describe how the symbolic and numeric access permission formats are used.